mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

     rooms.
 The large room doubles as the staff mess and here the lesser palace workers eat their four meals a day in rotating shifts.
-    The room is currently occupied by two kitchen workers who are beginning to prepare for tomorrow’s breakfast.
+    The room is currently occupied by two kitchen workers who are beginning to prepare for tomorrow's breakfast.
 If they hear any trouble, or if they are intruded upon, the first worker will try to reach the intercom by the door to alert the bridge.
 The second worker will attempt to hide in a food prep room, in a large bread cabinet.
-**21. Steward’s Stateroom:** Standard stateroom, fancy.
+**21. Steward's Stateroom:** Standard stateroom, fancy.
 The head
     steward is awake.
-He is worried because the kitchen supply of zao kibbles, Orobid’s favorite snack, is running low.
+He is worried because the kitchen supply of zao kibbles, Orobid's favorite snack, is running low.
 If he hears any excitement, he will stay in his stateroom for five minutes, trying to decide what to do, and then finally poke his head out into the corridor to see what is going on.
 If he sees nothing, he will go back